Prajwal5180/acs/Day 1: Fundamentals and Basic Chat Functionality/Lab 1: Setting Up Azure Communication Services Environment.md

-Sure!
-Here's a lab content outline for provisioning Azure Communication Services (ACS) resources:

----

-## Lab: Provisioning Azure Communication Services (ACS) Resources
+## Exercise 1: Provisioning Azure Communication Services (ACS) Resources

 ### Objective:
 Learn how to provision Azure Communication Services resources using the Azure portal and Azure CLI.